-A bachelor’s degree is required for entry-level jobs, and a Master of Business Administration (MBA) is useful for advancement.
+A bachelor’s degree is required for entry-level jobs, and a master’s degree in business administration (MBA) is useful for advancement.

 Securities, commodities, and financial services sales agents generally must have a bachelor’s degree to get an entry-level job.
 Studies in business, finance, accounting, or economics are important, especially for larger firms.
 Many firms hire summer interns before their last year of college, and those who are most successful are offered full-time jobs after they graduate.

-Numerous agents eventually get a Master of Business Administration (MBA), which is often a requirement for high-level positions in the securities industry.
+Numerous agents eventually get a master’s degree in business administration (MBA), which is often a requirement for high-level positions in the securities industry.
 Because the MBA exposes students to real-world business practices, it can be a major asset for jobseekers.
-Employers often reward MBA holders with higher-level positions, better compensation, and large signing bonuses.
+Employers often reward MBA holders with higher level positions, better compensation, and large signing bonuses.

-Securities and commodities sales agents must keep up with new products and services and other developments.
-They regularly attend conferences and training seminars.
+Securities, commodities, and financial services sales agents must keep up with new products and services and other developments.
+They attend conferences and training seminars regularly.

 Brokers and investment bankers must register as representatives of their firm with the Financial Industry Regulatory Authority (FINRA).
 To obtain the license, potential agents must pass a series of exams.